cockroachdb/docs/src/current/_includes/common/licensing-faqs.md

 {{site.data.alerts.callout_success}}
 Note that:
-- Clusters with Enterprise Free or Enterprise Trial licenses cannot disable telemetry; if such a cluster signals a telemetry sending error, it will be due to firewall configuration or a network issue.
-- Clusters with no license have a 7-day grace period before needing to install a license.
+- Clusters with no license key have a 7-day grace period before requiring a license key.
 This is useful for ephemeral development clusters.
 - No license key is required for developers running [single-node clusters](#single-node-clusters).

-In general, self-hosted clusters without a license key are restricted to development purposes only.
-Development purposes includes non-production use in an internal development environment for design, prototype, or development purposes only.
-This restriction is enforced through [license terms and conditions][csl].
 {{site.data.alerts.end}}

 ## Obtain a license